 Major life events, such as a medical problem, divorce, or unemployment, can make it difficult to pay off your debts.
 When the COVID-19 pandemic led to significant changes and shelter in place orders, widespread layoffs and economic instability occurred throughout the country.
 Many companies and individuals were forced to file under various bankruptcy chapters to protect their assets.

-At Farmer & Morris Law, PLLC, we offer a variety of legal services that could be beneficial to your situation.
-If you are filing for bankruptcy protection because of an eviction, foreclosure, or civil judgment, we may be able to stop the ejection and collection process.
-We can file a bankruptcy petition on your behalf, which may halt most collection actions performed by creditors.
+At Farmer & Morris Law, PLLC, we offer various legal services that could help your situation.
+If you are filing for bankruptcy protection because of an eviction, foreclosure, or civil judgment in Spindale, we may be able to stop the process.
+We can file a bankruptcy petition on your behalf, which halts most collection actions performed by creditors.

 Bankruptcy Chapters You Can File Under

 Our legal team represents individuals and businesses filing under Chapter 7 and Chapter 13 bankruptcy.
 We can also help those who are filing under Chapter 11 reorganization bankruptcy and Chapter 12 if they are considered a family farmer.

 When you work with us, our goal is to protect your assets and help you regain financial stability to the extent that the law allows.

 We have listed specific details that may pertain to your situation below: